artset/seasonal-trees/README.md

 - Separate shader for leaves and branches
 - UI toggles
-- Cones
+- Radial decay of branches - Mesh
-- Positioning leaves on cone?
+- parser can handle radial decay of branches